"The difference between the stranger and a friend is merely a story"- Br Philip Pinto cfc, Congregational Leader, Brisbane 2008

-Mt Atkinson Community Centre is located between the lands of the Wurundjeri, Boon Wurrung and Wathaurong People.
+Mt Atkinson Community Centre is located on Wurundjeri land.
 It is a community resource that provides opportunities for people who live, learn, work or recreate locally, to come together.

 We believe in the magic that is created when people from all walks of life gather to share stories, knowledge and skills.